Nonna, what are we eating today?

 Lunch was always so heartfelt.
-We’d talk Italian, over the top of each other.
+We’d talk Italian – always over the top of each other.
 Dad would drink a wine or two with lunch, and then melt into the couch for his routine siesta.
-Nonna would hide in the toilet, stealing a quiet moment for a sneaky cigarette, so no-one knew she was smoking.
+Nonna would disappear and hide in the toilet, stealing a quiet moment for a sneaky cigarette, so no-one knew she was still smoking.
 And my siblings and I would clean the kitchen with mum.

-And then, there was silence.
-The house fell quiet and, with a full belly and heart, we’d all settle into the rest of our day.
+And then, there was just silence.
+The house fell quiet and with a full belly and heart, we’d all settle into the rest of our afternoon.

-It’s the moments in life that matter!
-It’s the moments, we breath deep into our hearts to be relived over and over again.
+It’s these moments in life that truly matter!
+It’s these memories that we can breathe deep into our hearts and relive over and over again.